chrisza4/kotlin-shopping-api/README.md

 Interesting decision to make.
 For this project, I will go with the first route.
 I believe the first route conform more to the spirit of hexagonal architecture.

 PS.
-And also possible reason why the traditional Rails-style can be more productive for starting new project.
+A possible reason why the traditional Rails-style can be more productive for starting new project.
 In Rails-style, you simply create a model in controller and if model and controller will change together 80% of the times, Rails will be more productive.

 ## Integration test in Domain Use Cases

 If we are assuming that Domain layer will be consumed by multiple input/output stream, which is the real spirit of hexagonal architecture, then it makes sense to do the integration test in domain layer.

+## Where to put logic of whether user can approved PR

+There are three possible places
+1. User.CanApproved(): Boolean
+2. PurchaseRequestEntity
+3. PurcahseReqeustUseCase

+Three of them seems to all be valid, so let see what are we saying when we put in each of these place
+- If I create a `User.CanApprove()` method, then I basically say to everyone that this logic should be shared to every domain who have access to User.
+EG. The logic of approval is valid for both PurchaseRequest system and, for example, Budgeting system.
+I incentivize every contributor to not reinventing any approval rights validating logic.
+- If I put the `if` inside `PurchaseRequestEntity`, then I basically say that I reject any possibility of having approver as a non-manager of any kind.
+- If I put the `if` inside `PurchaseRequestUseCase`, then I basically say that maybe in another set of use cases, it is acceptable to have a non-manager approver.

+The first one seems to be invalid and premature.
+The second and third one seems to be equally valid, given that this is just a toy project.

+I choose the second.

+In real-life scenario, once you start to choose between option 2 and option 3, you have a question to ask the domain expert.

+PS.
+The value of this exercise is the thought process, not the implementation itself.

 ## Note to self